nigelgrange/JLProjectFeb17/README.md

 Known issues:
 - Text does not word-wrap correctly in the Price / Guarantee cell.
 It should be possible to fix this by adding the correct paragraph wrpaping attributes to the string.

+Timescales:
+- The majority of the project was completed on February 14th, with a few some interruptions, and completed on the February 15th.
+Total time spent on the project is esimated to be 5 hours.